maxi4ek23/JavaLabs/README.md

 - We need to work only with command line

-- We need generate pom.xml
+- We need to generate pom.xml